 The True Grit Trail will do the same.
 Following the trail is easy.
 The Arkansas Department of Transportation erected signage along AR 22 between Dardanelle and Fort Smith designating the route.
 There are even selfie and photo opportunities on each end of the trail.

 "When many visitors to The Natural State think of Western Arkansas, they recall the story behind the literary classic (and subsequent movies) 'True Grit' -- so it is most appropriate that we now offer the True Grit Trail so that they can experience the actual journey of the fictional Mattie Ross," said Claude Legris, executive director of the Fort Smith Convention & Visitors Bureau.
 "The wonderful adventures conceived by Charles Portis are primarily set in Fort Smith and Indian Territory, and while fictional, are closely based on the facts surrounding the settling of the west and we are happy to know that tourists can now get a better idea about life on the frontier."

-While it would have taken Ross days to travel the 75 miles by horseback, today AR 22 making up the Trail can be driven by car in a couple of hours.
+The 75 miles of AR 22 making up the Trail can be driven by car in a couple of hours.
 To make the most of it though, stop and enjoy the rural scenery and good eats offered along the way.